gcallah/Rationalism/sorcery/Sorcery.md

 "coded" phrase by which racists can identify as such to other racists, but that non-racists will mistake for some innocent language.
-(For example, just the other day I heard a wokester claim that the phrase "civilized society" is a dog whistle.)
+(For example, just the other day I heard a wokester claim that the phrase "civilized society" is a dog whistle, as though traditional Asian, African, and American Indian societies had no standards of civility!)
 It is a sort of "secret Masonic handshake," but for racists.

 The difficulty here arises from the fact that anti-racists continually claim to be able to "hear" these dog whistles, quite distinctly.
 But if they are designed to be recognizable only by racists... then wouldn't the woke who hear them have to be racist themselves?
 "No," they respond, "we have just studied these racists and broken their code."
-Then in that case, wouldn't the racists pick a new code, one that hasn't been broken?
+But in that case, wouldn't the racists pick a new code, one that hasn't been broken?
 When the Allies broke a German code in WWII, they were very careful to hide the fact, so that the Germans would keep using the (now useless) code.
-But the woke declare publicly, every hour of every day, on Twitter, on Facebook, and in [WOKE PUB HERE] that they have broken the racists' code.
-Are we supposed to imagine that the racists are clever enough to disguise their racism in seemingly innoccuous phrases like "civilized society," and yet too stupid to change their code once it was so thoroughly and publicly exposed?
-And if someone is tempted to respond, "Well, of course, racists are stupid!", they might contemplate the fact that pretty much no one ever has been as racist as the Nazis running Germany during World War II, and yet those racists were diabolically clever at fighting a war, and the Allied codebreakers went to great lengths to *hide* the fact they had broken Nazi codes.
+But the woke declare publicly, every hour of every day, on Twitter, on Facebook, and in woke journals, that they can decipher the racists' code.
+Are we supposed to imagine that the racists are clever enough to disguise their racism in seemingly innoccuous phrases like "civilized society," and yet too stupid to change their code once it has been so thoroughly and publicly exposed?
+And if someone is tempted to respond, "Well, of course, racists are stupid!", they might contemplate the fact that pretty much no one ever has been as racist as the Nazis running Germany during World War II, and yet those racists were diabolically clever at fighting a war, and the Allied codebreakers, as noted, went to great lengths to *hide* the fact they had broken Nazi codes.

 No, no explanation for this conundrum is forthcoming.
 And that is because this is not a serious theory about secret communication channels, but a use of word